-Neil will start with a theory session, covering the relevant topics of lighting, styling, composing and propping, as well sharing the tricks of the trade that go into making his mouthwatering images.
+Neil will start with a theory session covering the relevant topics of lighting, styling, composing, and propping, as well sharing the tricks of the trade that go into making his mouthwatering images.

 Following the introduction session, you will have the opportunity to watch Neil in action.
 He will shoot live and demonstrate how to work with various types of foods and different light sources.

-We want you to make unique images and get the most out of the session, so one week before the workshop you will receive a brief detailing the practical project assignments that you will be undertaking This will give you time to prepare any props you might want to bring along and think about how you might execute your shots to best express your style.
+We want you to make unique images and get the most out of the session, so one week before the workshop you will receive a brief detailing the practical project assignments that you will be undertaking.
+This will give you time to prepare any props you might want to bring along and to think about how you might execute your shots to best express your style.

-What you should bring
+What to bring